asadprodhan/blastdbbuilder/README.md

 ├─ nt.002.fna.gz
 ├─ nt.003.fna.gz
 ├─ nt.004.fna.gz
-├─ nt.nl        <-- portable alias database
+├─ nt.nl
 ├─ logs/
-│  ├─ nt.001.log
+  ├─ nt.001.log
-│  ├─ nt.002.log
+  ├─ nt.002.log
-│  ├─ nt.003.log
+  ├─ nt.003.log
-│  └─ nt.004.log
+  └─ nt.004.log
-└─ tmp_chunks/   <-- temporary chunk directory (optional, can be deleted after run)
 ```

-- `nt.nal` is the alias file pointing to all chunk databases with **relative paths**

-- Each chunk has its own `.log` detailing BLASTn DB creation

-- The database is **fully portable**, can be moved to other users/computers without breaking paths
+### You have just created your customised BLASTn database.
+It is **fully portable**, can be moved to other users/computers and used without making any changes